The good news is that once you're diagnosed, the treatment is simple (although admittedly not always easy). All you have to do is change your diet.

 Latent Celiac Disease

-Unfortunately, this may be more rare than this one study suggested as other research shows the majority of people continue to suffer from this allergy throughout their entire lives as adults.
+Unfortunately, this may be more rare than this one study suggested as other research shows the majority of people continue to have a negative reaction to gluten throughout their entire lives as adults.

 What Causes Celiac Disease?